Washer & Dryer in a Bathroom: Guide

 - The bathroom is used primarily for utility rather than as a primary en suite

-- The space is at least 60 to 80 square feet, allowing room for both functions without cramping either
+- The room is at least 60 to 80 square feet, allowing space for both functions without cramping either

-- The plumbing stack and drain lines are accessible, reducing the cost of adding laundry hookups
+- The plumbing stack and drain lines are accessible, which reduces the cost of adding laundry hookups

-It is less practical in a small powder room, a primary master bath with no room to expand, or a bathroom where noise from laundry appliances would be disruptive.
+It is less practical in a small powder room, a primary en suite with no room to grow, or a bathroom where noise from laundry appliances would be disruptive.

 Plumbing Requirements